craftcms/docs/docs/4.x/dev/twig-primer.md

 ### Arrow functions

 Some [functions](#functions) and [filters](#filters) let you pass an **arrow function** as an argument.
-Arrow functions are compact functions that you define right in your template, which return a single value.
+Arrow functions are compact, single-statement functions that you define in-line.

-For example, Craft’s [group](filters.md#group) filter will group all of the items in an array, based on the result of an arrow function you pass in:
+For example, Craft’s [group](filters.md#group) filter accepts an arrow function, which is executed once for each item in an array to determine the key it will be grouped by.

 ```twig{9}
 {% set groceryList = [